Smith’s HR in 10th lifts Dodgers past Mets 6-5

 Treinen got the final out of the seventh and picked off pinch-hitter Travis Blankenhorn to end the eighth.
 Jansen (2-5) pitched a perfect ninth and allowed an RBI groundout to Jonathan Villar and intentionally walked James McCann before ending the four-hour, 18-minute marathon by retiring pinch-hitter Tomas Nido in the 10th.

+Jansen pitched two innings for the first time since May 8, 2018.

-Dominic Smith hit an RBI single off Bruihl and Jeff McNeill followed with a bases-loaded two-run single that fell in front of center fielder Cody Bellinger and came after the Dodgers intentionally walked Alonso.
+Dominic Smith hit an RBI single off Bruihl and McNeill followed with a bases-loaded two-run single that fell in front of center fielder Cody Bellinger and came after the Dodgers intentionally walked Alonso.

 Alonso tied it on a passed ball off the top of Smith’s glove that rolled to the backstop but the game stayed tied when Treinen retired Villar with two on.